KashnykovAnton/cli-bot-python-project/README.md

-# Contacts and Notes Book CLI Bot
+# Contacts & Notes Assistant

 This project provides a command-line interface (CLI) bot for managing a **Contacts Book** and **Notes Book**.
 Users can save, edit, and manage their contacts and notes efficiently.
 The bot offers a user-friendly interface to interact with data, making everyday tasks simpler and more organized.